 If the display has a stable, linear native response, the main variation will be the level of backlight contamination/colour error within the near black shadow range, due to the lower granularity of the 3D LUT.

-An obvious benefits of setting a larger native 3D LUT size within ColourSpace is the resulting increased resolution of any 1D LUT extracted from the 3D LUT.
+Following on from the larger 3D LUT Size benefits, an additional obvious benefit of setting a larger native 3D LUT size within ColourSpace is the resulting increased resolution of any 1D LUT extracted from the 3D LUT, for LUT applications where 1D LUTs can be uploaded independently from the volumetric 3D LUT.

-For example, with hardware that correctly has the 1D LUT before the 3D LUT, with the 1D LUT being a larger step count than the size of the 3D LUT, setting the native ColourSpace LUT Size to a value greater than the hardware's 3D LUT size will have a direct potential improvement in the accuracy of the 1D grey scale calibration when the 1D + 3D option is used to Upload the LUTs.
+For example, with hardware that correctly has the 1D LUT before the 3D LUT, with the 1D LUT being a larger step count than the size of the 3D LUT, setting the native ColourSpace LUT Size to a value greater than the hardware's 3D LUT size will have a direct potential improvement in the accuracy of the 1D grey scale calibration when the 1D Only, or 1D + 3D options are used to Upload the LUTs.

 For hardware with the 1D after the 3D the normal two stage workflow will need to be used, with the 1D LUT being generated and uploaded first, with the display re-profiled with the 1D LUT active, and a 3D LUT generated and uploaded.